krystyna-Macleod/ecommerce-pattern-library/patterns/banner/README.md

 banner-no-button:
   desc: |
     This banner has no button on it and has a bottom boarder if put with white section.
 banner-no-btn-dark:
   desc: |
     This banner has no button on it and has a bottom boarder if put with white section.
 This banner has no image.
 ---
+These are the banners that are to be used with the header.
+Each banner has role of different uses.